arnabcs10/LetsCamp/readme.md

 ## Description
 Features of the Web App:

--Users can create, edit and delete posts and comments.
+- Users can create, edit and delete posts and comments.
--Users can add links to campground photos.
+- Users can add links to campground photos.
--User login with username and password implemented using passport.js -One cannot manage posts and view user profile without being authenticated.
+- User login with username and password implemented using passport.js
+- One cannot manage posts and view user profile without being authenticated.
--One cannot edit or  delete posts and comments created by other users.
+- One cannot edit or  delete posts and comments created by other users.
--Responsive web design.Flash messages responding to users' interaction with the app.
+- Responsive web design.Flash messages responding to users' interaction with the app.
--Deployed in a heroku server.
+- Deployed in a heroku server.

 ## Getting Started